-Developing a broadly engaged and accepted university wide strategic plan is a critical priority for 2013 - 2014.
+Developing a broadly engaged and accepted university wide strategic plan is an ongoing priority.
 Based on the mission and core values, the strategic plan will seek to provide a focused direction for all members of the university community.
-Summer 2013 will be spent reviewing the results from the listening sessions, analyzing selected data sources and exploring institutional challenges.
-Fall 2013 will be spent drafting the strategic plan then broadly sharing and redrafting the draft with the preliminary goal of completing the strategic plan by the beginning of Spring 2014.

 Online and Virtual Learning

 Few opportunities are as important to the future of Ferris as the long-term structure of online offerings in all its forms.
 This includes developing the right balance of courses and programs, using online to support a strong residential campus, developing the right financial model and implementing a consistent set of standards and procedures.
 EMAT has provided a strong framework to move forward.
 The goal for 2014 - 2015 is to finalize these operational components and lay the groundwork for sustained online growth.